 Variances will be considered only in the following cases:

 There are extraordinary and exceptional conditions or practical difficulties pertaining to the particular piece of property in question because of its size, shape or topography that are not applicable to other lands or structures in the same district.
 The orientation of the lot prohibits flexibility in building placement.
 A stormwater ditch bisects the lot prohibiting the placement of a structure in the middle of the lot.
-Further, the site/parking requirements of the U.S. 29 Overlay District prohibit the placement of parking lots in the front yards of parcels and incentivize building façade frontage along the ROW to provide for a more pedestrian-friendly relationship with the. public space.
+Further, the site/parking requirements of the U.S. 29 Overlay District prohibit the placement of parking lots in the front yards of parcels and incentivize building façade frontages along the ROW to provide for a more pedestrian-friendly relationship with the public space.

 A literal interpretation of the provisions of this Article would effectively deprive the applicant of rights commonly enjoyed by other properties of the district in which the property is located, resulting in unnecessary hardship.
 Granting this Variance allows the applicant to prioritize the size of the structure while providing the parking necessary for their specific use case.